associatedpress/datakit-core/docs/developers.rst

     ├── test-requirements.txt
     └── tox.ini

-Most significantly, to make a custom command available to the *datakit* command-line tool, you must expose it in the plugin's *setup.py*.
+Most importantly, to make a custom command available to the *datakit* command-line tool, you must expose it in the plugin's *setup.py*.
 See :ref:`example-plugin` for details.

 Plugin configurations